learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 Believe it or not, we can determine the proper step size just by looking at the slope of our cost function.

 Imagine yourself standing on our cost curve like a skateboarder at the top of a halfpipe.
-Even with your eyes closed, you could tell simply *by the way you tilted* whether to move forwards or backwards to approach the bottom of the cost curve.
+Even with your eyes closed, you could tell simply *by the way you tilted* whether to move forward or backward to approach the bottom of the cost curve.

 ![](./images/skateboard.png)